mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 The main tools I used to study (pretty standard…) were: class notes/lecture notes, problem sets, textbook questions, past exams, papers:
 <ul>
-  <li> <b>Class notes & lecture notes/slides:</b> I always took notes separately from lecture slides/lecture notes to capture the explanations professor’s gave in class.
+  <li> <u><b>Class notes & lecture notes/slides:</b></u> I always took notes separately from lecture slides/lecture notes to capture the explanations professor’s gave in class.
 I often compared my notes to the lecture slides in case I missed anything. </li>
-  <li> <b>Problem sets:</b> I found it useful to re-do homeworks and problem set problems, whether optional or not. </li>
+  <li> <u><b>Problem sets:</b></u> I found it useful to re-do homeworks and problem set problems, whether optional or not. </li>
-  <li> <b>Textbook questions:</b> Not all classes had textbooks, but some did.
+  <li> <u><b>Textbook questions:</b></u> Not all classes had textbooks, but some did.
 For the classes with associated textbooks, I found it helpful to skim/attempt some additional questions. </li>
-  <li> <b> Past exams/prelims:</b> If a professor had taught the class before, they often shared past exams (or if they didn’t, sometimes students from older cohorts had them on a Google Drive).
+  <li> <u><b> Past exams/prelims:</b></u> If a professor had taught the class before, they often shared past exams (or if they didn’t, sometimes students from older cohorts had them on a Google Drive).
 I always found it useful to solve these past exams and compare my solutions with the answer keys (if available) or solutions from my peers. </li>
-  <li> <b>Papers:</b> Sometimes it was helpful to read some of the papers that defined the models for ideas on how the model can be applied or altered in different contexts. </li>
+  <li> <u><b>Papers:</b></u> Sometimes it was helpful to read some of the papers that defined the models for ideas on how the model can be applied or altered in different contexts. </li>
 </ul>

 > Again, everyone has their own way of studying that works!
 For me, my previous approach to utilizing these tools in undergrad was not effective because it was not conducive to mastering such a wide breadth of material.
 Therefore, organizing my studying became extremely important.

 The main techniques I used to stay organized while studying were having a thematic study plan, making study guides, forming study groups, attending office hours, and employing "what-if" thinking:
 <ul>
-  <li><b>Thematic study plan:</b> I realized that for me, studying by themes was most useful.
+  <li><u><b>Thematic study plan:</b></u> I realized that for me, studying by themes was most useful.
 About 2 weeks before each test, I would go through all the resources I had and organize concepts and practice problems by concept/model/theme.
 Then, I would study everything I could and do all the practice problems I could in a topical manner.
 This is a different approach to one that goes through problems in chronological order.
   <ul>
-    <li> For example, if I were studying for an exam by chronology, I might spend one day solving the 2022 final.
-Let’s say the 2022 final has model #1 and model #2.
-Great, I’ve solved it and I feel good.
+    <li> For example, let's say I am reviewing past exams chronologically.
+Suppose the 2022 final has model #1 and model #2.
 When I move to solving the 2021 final, I might get two different models, model #3 and model #4, since not all models are tested each year.
-So I have done model #3 and model #4.
-Awesome.
 But what if I suddenly see that in the 2019 final, there is a question that is kind of related to model #1?
-It’s been so long since I solved the 2022 final and I don’t really know if I fully understand model #1 - I just know how to solve the question from the 2022 final and am unsure how to solve the problem when the context is different or the question is asking something else. </li>
+It’s been so long since I reviewed that model and I don't feel confident...
+I am unsure how to solve the problem when the context is different or the question is asking something else. </li>
     <li> In contrast, I could study model #1 first - study my notes, do practice problems, and solve past exam questions on model #1.
-This will help me fully understand model #1 and compare/contrast different applications of the model.
-Then, I can move onto model #2 etc. </li>
+This will help me fully understand the <i><b>core</b></i> of model #1 and allow me to compare/contrast different applications of the model.
+In this way, I am not memorizing how to solve specific application problems, but really trying to understand all aspects of the model.</li>
     <li> Example - this was the mapping I used to organize practice problems by themes, which I used during prelim exam preparation. </li>
   </ul>
   </li>
-  <li> <b>Study guides:</b> After we finished learning each topic, I would work on making a study guide to capture the basic, foundational ideas of what we learned.
+  <li> <u><b>Study guides:</b></u> After we finished learning each topic, I would work on making a study guide to capture the basic, foundational ideas of what we learned.
 I mainly focused on including simple definitions, formulas, intuition, and problem-solving approaches.
 I found the act of making them to be very useful in ensuring I understood the basic foundations of each model, was able to compare and contrast different model features, and helpful in creating a plethora of “refresher resources” I could use months later while studying for prelims.
   <ul>
     <li> These study guides are foundational in that they do not include deep-dives into every single way each model/topic can be applied.
 They aren’t pretty or typed into Latex.
 They’re just basic notes to understand basic concepts. </li>
     <li> All of my study guides can be found in the resources section! </li>
   </ul>
   </li>
-  <li> <b>Study groups:</b> I utilized studying with my peers when I could and formed a study-group with others who were interested in group studying.
+  <li> <u><b>Study groups:</b></u> I utilized studying with my peers when I could and formed a study-group with others who were interested in group studying.
 Here’s how it worked for us:
   <ul>
     <li> About 2 weeks before each exam, I would make a spreadsheet of some past exam questions that would be good practice.
 Example. </li>
     <li> We would each “sign-up” to be responsible for certain past exams, solve the exam, and upload our solution to a Google Drive. </li>